Ty Montgomery: New York Jets

 On April 11, 2019, Montgomery signed with the New York Jets.
 In the 2019 season, Montgomery totaled 32 carries for 103 rushing yards to go along with 13 receptions for 90 receiving yards.

 New Orleans Saints

 Montgomery signed with New Orleans Saints on May 15, 2020.
 He was placed on injured reserve on September 26, 2020, with a hamstring injury.
 He was activated on November 6, 2020.

 In Week 17 against the Carolina Panthers, Montgomery rushed for 105 yards during the 33–7 win.

 On March 6, 2021, Montgomery re-signed with the Saints on a one-year contract.
 In the 2021 season, Montgomery appeared in 14 games and finished with 15 carries for 44 rushing yards and 16 receptions for 95 receiving yards.

 New England Patriots

 On March 17, 2022, Montgomery signed a two-year, $3.6 million contract with the New England Patriots.
 He was placed on injured reserve on September 13.

+On August 29, 2023, Montgomery was released by the Patriots and re-signed to the practice squad.
+He was promoted to the active roster on September 9.
+On December 8, 2023, Montgomery was waived.

+On September 20, 2024, Montgomery announced his retirement from football.

+After the NFL

+Montgomery retired from football in 2024 to work in the finance and venture capital sector.
+He is an associate for Next Legacy Partners.